opentensor/developer-docs/docs/getting-started/installation.md

 Before you can start developing, install Bittensor and then create Bittensor wallet.

 :::tip On macOS
 The following installation instructions are for macOS.
-For Apple M1, see the below [Installing on Apple M1](#installing-on-apple-m1) section.
+For Apple Silicon see the below [Installing on Apple Silicon](#installing-on-apple-silicon)) section.
 :::

 ## Install